yuychu/SquirrelSharp/README.md

-trying to implement Squirrel Programming Languague in CSharp# SquirrelSharp
+trying to implement Squirrel Programming Languague in CSharp